 Because a stationary front marks the boundary between two air masses, there are often differences in air temperature and wind on opposite sides of it.
 The weather is often cloudy along a stationary front, and rain or snow often falls, especially if the front is in an area of low atmospheric pressure.

-On a weather map, a stationary front is shown as alternating red semicircles and blue triangles like in the image at the left.
+On a weather map, a stationary front is shown as alternating red semicircles and blue triangles.
 Notice how the blue triangles point in one direction, and the red semicircles point in the opposite direction.

 Sometimes a cold front follows right behind a warm front.
 A warm air mass pushes into a colder air mass (the warm front), and then another cold air mass pushes into the warm air mass (the cold front).
 Because cold fronts move faster, the cold front is likely to overtake the warm front.
 This is known as an occluded front.